Central Coast farmers say recent storm made positive impact on crops and fields | NewsChannel 3-12

 Agriculture fields are muddy this week after the recent rain, but that's good news to local growers like Talley Farms.

-“It is a perfect time, we were ready for it,” said Vice President of Tally Farms Ryan Talley.
+“It is a perfect time, we were ready for it,” said Ryan Talley, Vice President of Tally Farms.
 “We are thankful for the rain.”

 “The majority of our wells were drawn down and we were in desperate need of water,” said Talley.